Point Cook Homestead Precinct

-1. Install a connection to the City West Water sewer system to allow removal of existing septics
+1. Connection to the City West Water sewer system to allow removal of existing septic system

-2. Design and construct a new, free-standing toilet facility
+2. Design and construction of a new, free-standing toilet facility

-3. Complete maintenance and refurbishment works across heritage listed buildings and precinct
+3. Maintenance and refurbishment works across heritage listed buildings and precinct

 • Connecting wastewater facilities across the Point Cook Homestead Precinct to the City West Water sewer system will allow the removal of existing septic systems from the site.